Rakesh-Kummari/Amazon-Clone/README.md

 # Amazon-Clone

-Amazon Clone W | HTML,CSS July 2024
+Amazon Clone HTML,CSS July 2024

 • Frontend Development: Built a responsive, mobile-friendly UI with HTML5 and CSS3.
 • Layout Design: Implemented a grid-based layout with CSS Grid and Flexbox.
 • Visual Design: Created a visually appealing design with CSS selectors, properties, and values.